 Worry not, adventurer: the Handpresso Wild Hybrid is here, and it just might fulfill your desire for reasonably priced, portable espresso.

 The Handpresso Wild Hybrid ‘In A Nutshell'

-The Wild Hybrid is a portable espresso maker endowed with one of the most lightweight and compact designs on the market, thus living up to its name in portability.
+The Wild Hybrid is one of the most lightweight and compact espresso makers on the market, thus living up to its name in portability.

-This device looks and acts much like a bicycle pump – simply pump to 16 bars of pressure (this will be indicated by the “green zone” on the attached gauge) to generate pressure, and press the infusion button to force hot water through the espresso grounds.
+This device looks and acts much like a bicycle pump – simply pump to 16 bars of pressure (this will be indicated by the “green zone” on the attached gauge) to generate pressure, and press the infusion button to force hot water through the espresso grounds (1).

 Be aware that it produces a smaller shot than traditional espresso makers, so it’s best suited for personal use.
 The quality of the shot contends with more expensive products in its category, but there are cheaper (and consequently less reliable) alternatives for more frugal folk.